ninabarzh/ipa/content/en/docs/workshops/detect-fakes/_index.md

 **Duration**: 90 minutes (adaptable)

 Deepfakes are not just a tech curiosity.
-In the wrong hands, they are used to harass, discredit, or isolate people — especially survivors of abuse.
+In the wrong hands, they are used to harass, discredit, or isolate people,
+especially survivors of abuse.
 This session arms participants with the confidence to spot digital manipulation, respond calmly, and help others do the same.